 Your asset has been compromised and is currently controlled by the Red Team.
 Compromised/controlled assets will appear red with a white skull icon.
-You must have endpoint protection installed on an asset to detect a compromise on that asset.

 Denied Asset

 Your asset has been hit by a successful denial of service (DoS) attack and is effectively "offline".
 Denied Assets will be displayed as gray with a white skull icon.